Alecaboo/anrwiki/README.md

 # anrwiki
- Look, it's the wiki for autonorealm, this is a private repo so if you're finding it you should already know
+ It's the wiki for Autonorealm, a textrpg played over Discord.
+If you know what it is, awesome, if not... move on